Sarah plays the koto

 Curious about the koto?

-The koto—Japanese zither—plays an important role in my book, The Same Moon, the story of when I had to run far, far away to find my way home.
+The koto (Japanese zither) plays an important role in my book, The Same Moon, the story of when I ran far, far away — to Japan — to find my way home.

-At an April 2019 launch party for the first edition, friends asked me to play the koto, so they could take a photo.
-But one took a video instead.
+At an April 2019 launch party for the first edition of The Same Moon, friends asked me to play the koto, so they could take a photo.
+One took a video instead.
 Here are a few bars of “Sakura”—“Cherry Blossoms.”

 Kids love the koto.
 This little guy used his grandma’s smartphone/flashlight to peer inside the belly of the koto.
 (I had told him the koto’s parts are named like a dragon’s: mouth, eyes, belly, tail, claws … )